ppone/docs/guides/autopay.md

 ### When is payment for AutoPay invoices collected?

-Generally within 1-2 hours after an invoice is issued.
-Nobody likes being charged for the wrong amount.
-This delay gives you time to recover from any potential mistakes.
+Payment will be collected no earlier than 1 hour after the invoice is issued.
+Generally you can payment to be collected in 1-2 hours.
+The 1 hour minimum delay gives you time to recover from any potential mistakes.

+However, if the invoice date is in the future then payment will not be collected until that date.

 ### Can I trigger payment for AutoPay invoices sooner?